jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 I focused on mobile testing for both Android and iOS devices, dealing with in-app messages, push notifications, and SMS.

 - Developed a framework for mobile testing regression cases using Appium Framework & Executing the test cases.
-- Integrate automated tests into the CI/CD pipeline to ensure that tests are executed automatically during the build and deployment process..
+- Integrate automated tests into the CI/CD pipeline to ensure that tests are executed automatically during the build and deployment process.
 - Monitoring & Fixing failed jobs in in jenkins
 - Attending daily Scrum calls with clients and reporting the status.